Psychometric tests: Stop wasting your company money

 Here’s one: the certainty illusion.
 People believe that psychometric tests give certainty; they believe that testing removes subjectivity and replaces it with certainty.

 As must be clear from the typical predictive validity figures 0.25 – 0.3 (which means being 25% to 30% right), psychometric tests predict wrongly 70% to 75% of the time.
-Whatever psychometric tests provide it is certainly not certainty.
+Whatever psychometric tests provide (other than wasting money) it is certainly not certainty.
 It is the illusion of certainty.

 Here is another phenomenon that accounts for the desire to use psychometric tests: the objectivity illusion.
 We like to believe that we can be, and are being objective.
 It appeals to our sense of rationality.